Snowflake

 For example, older Snowflake accounts often have identifiers that look like ACCOUNT_LOCATOR.CLOUD_REGION_ID.CLOUD, whereas newer Snowflake accounts have identifiers that look like ORGNAME-ACCOUNT_NAME.

 • Warehouse: The warehouse that will be used when Sortment executes queries in Snowflake.
-Follow the to share with Sortment access to a warehouse.
+Follow the Snowflake query reference to share with Sortment access to a warehouse.

 • Database: The database that Sortment can access to write data in Snowflake.
-Follow the to share with Sortment access to a database with write access to respective schema.
+Follow the Snowflake query reference to share with Sortment access to a database with write access to respective schema.

 User credentials